 The concert organizer is mitigating their risk up front, as should you.

-Another example I saw recently was Tesla, who opened up pre-orders for their Model 3 car, an all-electric vehicle that doesn’t yet exist.
+Another example I saw recently was Tesla, which opened up pre-orders for its Model 3 car, an all-electric vehicle that doesn’t yet exist.

-Have you ever had an idea for an app, product, an event, something you wanted to do but weren’t sure how to make it happen?
+Have you ever had an idea for an app, product, event, or something you wanted to do but weren’t sure how to make it happen?

 1. Validation of your idea